What is weakness?

 I like the third definition of weakness because it gives hope.
 For me, the official definitions give too much of a discarded sense to the idea of weakness.
 Sure, weaknesses limit, but they also afford the possibility for improvement.

-Both Jacob and Paul moved forward in spite of their weaknesses.
-They did so by depending on God for strength, which Paul helps us better understand with these words…
+Both Jacob and Paul moved forward in spite of their weakness.
+They did so by depending on God for strength.

 “Each time He said, ‘My grace is all you need.
 My power works best in weakness.’
 So, now I am glad to boast about my weaknesses, so that the power of Christ can work through me.
 That’s why I take pleasure in my weaknesses and in the insults, hardships, persecutions, and troubles that I suffer for Christ.
 For when I am weak, then I am strong.”
 (2 Corinthians 12:9-10)